 Model specification Estimated effect on Estimated effect on Estimated effect on

 participation math gains reading gains

-Linear model, no 0.580 0.960 -0.895
+Linear model, no 0.412 2.400 2.527

-controls except for (0.032) (1.549) (1.459)
+controls except for (0.032) (1.580) (1.590)

-family income [p=0.000] [p=0.536] [p=0.540]
+family income [p=0.000] [p=0.129] [p=0.112]

-Linear model, 0.580 0.856 -0.989
+Linear model, 0.411 2.458 2.510

-controlling for (0.033) (1.546) (1.459)
+controlling for (0.032) (1.588) (1.600)

-2006-07 reading and [p=0.000] [p=0.580] [p=0.498]
+2007-08 reading and [p=0.000] [p=0.122] [p=0.117]

-math scores
+math NRT scores

-Linear model, also 0.404 2.174 -0.126
+Linear model, also 0.411 2.047 2.227

-controlling for (0.029) (1.587) (1.496)
+controlling for (0.032) (1.595) (1.609)

-student race, gender, [p=0.000] [p=0.171] [p=0.933]
+student race, gender, [p=0.000] [p=0.199] [p=0.167]

 household size, and

 family marital status

-Quadratic model, 0.350 2.611 0.142
+Quadratic model, 0.324 3.918 2.634

-also controlling for (0.031) (1.695) (1.593)
+also controlling for (0.037) (1.863) (1.881)

-student race, gender, [p=0.000] [p=0.124] [p=0.929]
+student race, gender, [p=0.000] [p=0.036] [p=0.161]

 household size, and

 family marital status

-Cubic model, also 0.290 2.394 0.099
+Cubic model, also 0.268 4.437 3.625

-controlling for (0.034) (1.888) (1.782)
+controlling for (0.039) (1.948) (1.966)

-student race, gender, [p=0.000] [p=0.205] [p=0.956]
+student race, gender, [p=0.000] [p=0.023] [p=0.065]

 household size, and

 family marital status

-In the table above, each cell represents the estimated effect of program participation on student test score gains between 2007-08 and 2008-09 in a regression discontinuity framework.
+In the table above, each cell represents the estimated effect of program participation on student test score gains between 2008-09 and 2009-10 in a regression discontinuity framework.
 Standard errors are in parentheses beneath coefficient estimates, and statistical significance levels are in square brackets.
 The first row presents estimated causal effects in a model with no control variables except for family income as a percentage of the poverty line, the variable used to determine program eligibility.
-As can be seen, being eligible to participate, according to our calculations, conditional on application for 2007-08 is strongly related to participation in 2007-08 -- eligible participants are 58 percentage points more likely to participate in the program than are those who appear to be ineligible.
+As can be seen, being eligible to participate, according to our calculations, conditional on application for 2008-09 is strongly related to participation in 2008-09 -- eligible participants are 41 percentage points more likely to participate in the program than are those who appear to be ineligible.
 This provides strong first-stage evidence that the regression discontinuity model provides a valid instrument for program participation.

-The other two columns suggest small and statistically insignificant positive effects of participation on mathematics gains and small and statistically insignificant negative effects of participation on reading gains.
-The estimated effects are smaller than one national percentile point in absolute value, suggesting little substantive difference between the outcomes of program participants and non-participants.
+The other two columns suggest statistically insignificant positive effects of participation on mathematics and reading, though the significance levels of the point estimates are close to conventional levels.
+The estimated effects are of about two national percentile points suggest modest substantive difference between the outcomes of program participants and non-participants.
+The magnitudes of the results should be treated with caution given that program participants and program non-participants take different examinations.

-The second and third rows of the table include additional control variables -- the second row includes 2006-07 national percentile rankings of reading and math NRTs taken in public schools, and the third row also includes controls for student race/ethnicity, gender, household size and parental marital status, all reported on the scholarship application.
-One observes that only controlling for 2006-07 test scores does nothing to the estimated effects of participation on test score gains.
-Further controlling for a richer set of covariates changes the estimated effect on reading gains from small, negative and insignificant to trivially positive and insignificant.
-The estimated effect on math gains doubles in magnitude, and while still modest, is close to statistical significance at traditional levels with its p-value of 0.124.
+The second and third rows of the table include additional control variables -- the second row includes 2007-08 percentile rankings of reading and math norm-referenced tests taken in public schools, and the third row also includes controls for student race/ethnicity, gender, household size and parental marital status, all reported on the scholarship application.
+One observes that only controlling for 2007-08 test scores does nothing to the estimated effects of participation on test score gains.
+Further controlling for a richer set of covariates also does very little to the magnitudes of the estimated effects of program participation.